 This one’s perfect for the person who has everything and likes saving money.
 A rapid charger with an assortment of batteries guarantees they’ll never be out of batteries for cordless tools and flashlights again.
 Plus they won’t have to buy batteries all the time.

 Save money and keep all that unnecessary waste out of the landfill– what’s not to like?
 (If you don’t already have one, a charger might be a smart investment for your family as well.
 Here’s more on why to avoid single-use batteries.)

-Eco Friendly Gifts: Don’t forget to green your wrapping!
+Don’t forget to green your wrapping!

 Check out these suggestions for a waste-free holiday from Everchange Productions.
 Lori at Groovy Green Livin’ has even more ideas for greening your holidays here.
 Or listen to the Green Divas’ eco-friendly holiday podcast while you’re making your own gifts (like these great upcycled jars at The Crunchy Chronicles or beautiful crafts that kids can make at Rhythms of Play.)
 Looking for kids toys?
 Check out this guide from Rhythms of Play.

-And it turns out you can even upcycle your Christmas tree!
+Eco-friendly bonus points: Upcycle your Christmas tree!
 Check out these cool herbal ways to reuse your Christmas tree from The Pistachio Project!

 I hope some of these suggestions give you the inspiration you needed!
-What are your best ideas for eco friendly gifts this year?
+What are your best ideas for eco-friendly gifts this year?
 Leave a comment!

-Photo credits: Cali4beach, Jessica Reeder, Daria-Yakovleva, rawpixel
+Photo credits for eco-friendly gifts ideas: Cali4beach, Jessica Reeder, Daria-Yakovleva, rawpixel